moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ## Overview of the Configuration

-We will be accessing Workday through
+We will be accessing Workday through:

 * the read-only WQL API
 * the read + write AbsenceManagement REST API
 * using your iPaaS connector in Moveworks Creator Studio